kelq/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 * features.txt: A listing of the 561 measured features.
 * subject_test.txt & subject_train.txt: The handphone users (subjects)involved in the observations for the test set and the training sets.
 * X_test.txt & X_train.txt: The observations for the 561 measured features of all subjects from test set and training set.
-* Y_test.txt & Y_train.txt: All observations of the activity of all subjects from test set and training set.
+* y_test.txt & y_train.txt: All observations of the activity of all subjects from test set and training set.

 * In addition, the file features_info.txt briefly explained the origins and the data found in X_test.txt and X_train.txt